6 Awesome Linux Video Editors Free 2022 | TechHarry

 1. Open Shot

 Open Shot is a cross-platform video editing software.
-It generally features drag-and-drop interface to edit videos and audio.
-It has a very simple interface so that users couldn't get any problems using it on their Linux OS.
+It generally features a drag-and-drop interface to edit videos and audio.
+It has a very simple interface so that users don't have any problems using it on their Linux OS.
 Users can use the Open Shot video editor to add fade, flying text, snow, and bounce, watermarks, 3D titles, and other animation effects as well as put videos inside other projects.
 Though it is a great video editor it mainly depends on Blender which sometimes makes it fussy.
 Open Shot is used for small projects.
 That's why it cannot handle complex edits.
 But if you are looking for a user-friendly free video editor for Linux, Open Shot can be your best choice.

 2. Shotcut